Nomadiclorr/Python-Week-1/README.md

                Exampes - in
                        - not in

+# Data structrures
+## Lists
+### List slicing
+Uses the same syntax as the strings slicing
+Slicing can be used to extract a range of values from a list or string, and you can also add a third value to control the step size.

+              Example: myList = [1, 2, 3, 4, 5]
+              myList[start:stop:step]
+              myList[0:5:2]
+              output: 1 3 5

+### Add item to list
+To add an item to the end of a list, we can use the append() method.

+              Example: thislist = ["apple", "banana", "cherry"]
+              thislist.append("orange")
+              print(thislist)
+              output: apple banana cherry orange

+If we want to insert an item at a specific position in the list, we can use the insert() method.

+              Example: thislist = [1, 3, 4, 5]
+              thislist.insert(1, 2)
+              print(thislist)
+              output: 1 2 3 4 5

+### Remove item from list
+There are two ways to remove items from a list.
+The first method is called remove(), which removes an item based on its value, not its index.

+              Example: thislist = [1, 2, 3, 4, 5]
+              thislist.remove(1)
+              print(thislist)
+              output: 2 3 4 5

+The second method to remove items from a list is pop().
+This method removes and returns the item at the end of the list.
+For example, if we type myList.pop() and then print myList, the last item will be removed from myList.

+             Example: myList = [1, 2, 3, 4, 5]
+             myList.pop()
+             print(myList)
+             output: 1, 2, 3, 4

+# Sets
+A set is defined using curly brackets.

+             Example: mySet = {'a', 'b', 'c'}

+Sets only contain unique values.
+You can convert a list to a set by using the set() function like so: *mySet = list(set(mylist))* You can also check if an element is in a set using the membership operator (in) You can add elements to a set by using the add() function and discard() to remove elements.

+# Tuples
+They're similar to lists but are declared with parentheses instead of square brackets.
+They are immutable, meaning you can't modify them.
+You can retrieve elements from a tuple using indexing.

 # Control flow:
 Types - The if statement(allows you to execute a block of code only if a certain condition is met)
       - For loop(used to iterate over a list or any iterable object eg for item in my_list: print item)